Schedule an audition for the 2018-2019 season!

 Domestic orchestras conducted are the Honolulu and San Diego Symphonies, the Louisiana Philharmonic in New Orleans and the Connecticut and National Chamber Orchestras, to name a few.
 He has also guest-conducted the world famous Mormon Tabernacle Choir on a national CBS broadcast.
 He has several commercial recordings available on both the Integra Classics and Shadow Mountain labels, and conducted the feature film scores, The Two Sisters and The Silence of Speed (GOLD MEDAL - WORLDFEST FILM FESTIVAL).

-For the past fourteen years Dr. Kesling has served as the Director of Choral Activities at the University of Florida as well as the Director of the Gainesville Civic Chorus Master Chorale and Philharmonic Orchestra.
+For the past fifteen years Dr. Kesling has served as the Director of Choral Activities at the University of Florida as well as the Director of the Gainesville Civic Chorus Master Chorale.
 Previously Dr. Kesling was the Director of Orchestra and Choral programs at Utah State University for nineteen years.
 Over the past thirty-eight years his college choirs have received international attention and have made multiple appearances at both national and divisional conventions for the American Choral Directors Association.
 In March 2002, his Utah State University Chamber Choir appeared before the combined Western and Northwestern Division Convention of the College Band Directors Association.
 That same month, the Utah State University Combined Choirs were featured in the Opening Ceremonies of the Paralympics on NBC.

 At the University of Florida, his choirs have appeared with the San Diego Symphony, National Philharmonic, Washington, D.C., Czech National Orchestra and the Czech National Theater Orchestra as well as the Kronos String Quartet, the Three Italian Tenors, and the Posaune Voce Trio of Birmingham, England and made a first ever American Choral Directors Association convention appearance.
 All of these performances were under Dr. Kesling’s baton.

 On September 11, 2004 Maestro Kesling made his debut with the National Philharmonic in Constitution Hall, Washington, DC premiering the new Revolutionary War oratorio, A Prelude to Glory.
 In June of 2005 in Prague Dr. Kesling conducted the Czech National Orchestra Choir Respighi’s Pines of Rome and Carmina Burana, joined by the Prague Chamber Choir.
-A debut performance, an all-Mozart affair, with the Varna State Chamber Orchestra and the Varna Municipal Chorus “Morski Zvutsi” was presented in July, 2010.
+A debut performance, an all-Mozart affair, with the Varna State Chamber Orchestra and the Varna Municipal Chorus “Morski Zvutsi” (Bulgaria) was presented in July, 2010.

 Dr. Kesling has conducted numerous All State choirs and festivals.
 He has three years of experience conducting military choirs and bands.
 Professor Kesling has published scholarly choral editions and compositions with a number of publishers and has penned a number of academic articles for professional journals.
 He is the process of completing his 800 page treatise The Voices in My Head: A Philosophical Approach to the Issues of Choral Performance.
 Dr. Kesling serves on the International Editorial Boards for Scientific Journals International, Journal of Culture, Art and Design Review, and Delos: A Journal of Translation and World Literature.
-Dr. Kesling is the Music Critic for the Florida Times-Union, Jacksonville, FL.

 On July 11, 2015 Dr. Kesling conducted on the televised closing concert for the Festival Coral de Medellín (Colombia) featuring his University of Florida Chamber Singers, Ensamble Vocal Homines Urdi (Venezuela), Ensamble Vocal de Buenos Aires (Argentina), Vox Lumini (Chile), Ensamble Vocal de Medellín (Colombia), and the Orquesta Juvenil de Medellín.